-But while implementing a travel management platform is often a step in the right direction, it comes with its own set of problems.
-According to a study performed by travel industry research authority Phocusright, most travel platforms observe attachment rates of under 50%.
+But while implementing an expense management platform is often a step in the right direction, it comes with its own set of problems.
+According to a study performed by travel industry research authority Phocusright, most expense management tools observe attachment rates of under 50%.
 This means that employees might book a flight through the platform, but then take care of their lodging off the platform.

-Most travel platforms observe attachment rates of under 50%.
+Most expense management platforms observe attachment rates of under 50%.
 This puts your company at risk.

 Why do attachment rates matter?